Feeding raspberries: when to fertilise & the best plant food for raspberries

 Coffee grounds as a fertiliser for raspberries

 As a common household by-product, spent coffee grounds can also be used to fertilise raspberry plants.
-Providing nitrogen and other trace elements, used coffee grounds can help support vigorous growth, but being acidic they should only be used in moderation and not after September.
+Providing nitrogen and other trace elements, used coffee grounds can help support vigorous growth, but as they are acidic, only use in moderation and not after September.

 As well as fertilising, raspberries need to be cared for in other ways to help encourage a good crop.
-Here you can read all our other tips on growing and caring for raspberries.
+Discover all our tips on growing and caring for raspberries.